 “Multi-Dimensional” sounds like a limited number of dimensions– perhaps seven, or twelve, or sixteen.
 I thought that “Hyper-Dimensional” sounds much better for a universe consisting of an infinite number of dimensions of time (and therefore an infinite number of dimensions of space/time).

-Only the best kind of crackpot– the kind who has spent thousands of hours deeply analyzing and researching the subject over the last 25 years.
+No. I’ve spent thousands of hours deeply analyzing and researching the subject over the last 25 years.
 That includes looking at the long scientific history of how we have gotten to this point of misunderstanding.
 I spent roughly 20 years on research and analysis, two and a half years to write the book, another year to edit and fine-tune it, and finally another year and a half or so making a few tweaks her and there, while preparing to self-publish.

 I began this project with a working theory which I discarded early into the process, as the true reality of hyper-dimensional space/time led me in a completely different direction.
 My first insight involved how electromagnetic energy operates within the framework of space/time at a constant relative velocity (the speed of light “c”).
 That was followed, several weeks later, with the realization of what the true basic physical system of our universe must be.
 Those insights led to an understanding of the hyper-dimensional nature of space/time, which led to a logical physical explanation for the Second Postulate of Special Relativity (the Invariance of Light Speed), and so on.